 The Johnson & Johnson Global Health Reporting Contest, one of ICFJ’s flagship programs, has increased the quality and quantity of news coverage on key health issues in targeted countries and regions across the globe.

-In its third year, ICFJ’s 2016 Global Health Reporting Contest aimed to build on the program’s previous years’ successes by catalyzing local networks of leading health reporters in Brazil, China, India, Russia, and sub-Saharan Africa.
-This year, the program featured country-and region-specific webinars to allow contest winners to continue the conversation and solidify their local networks of health reporters.
+In its fourth year, ICFJ's 2017 Global Health Reporting Contest sought to continue building on the program's previous years' successes by catalyzing local networks for leading health reporters in Brazil, China, India, Russia, and sub-Saharan Africa.
+This year, the program offered reporting grants to former contest winners with the aim of spurring high-quality storytelling on health-related topics.

 Journalists in the targeted countries had the opportunity to participate in a 12-day study tour in the United States and receive cash prizes as part of regional competitions to recognize high quality coverage of maternal and child health, as well as other urgent health matters such as Ebola and vaccinations.

-To qualify for the contest, stories had to focus on key health topics in the journalists’ regions and be published, broadcasted, or posted online in Brazil, China, India, Russia, or sub-Saharan Africa between Monday, February 1st, 2016 and Sunday, July 24th, 2016.
-The application deadline for submitting stories was Sunday, July 31st, 2016.
+To qualify for the contest, stories had to focus on key health topics in the journalists’ regions and be published, broadcasted, or posted online in Brazil, China, India, Russia, or sub-Saharan Africa between Wednesday, February 1st, 2017 and Monday, July 31st, 2017.
+The deadline for submitting stories was Monday, July 31st, 2017.

 - Reducing maternal, infant and child mortality;